robotix/2020.robotix.in/_events/zenith.md

 * Negative marks for restart: **-200** ( R )

 * Participants are allowed to skip some parts of the arena if they want to.
-If X is the sum of the positives that the participant would have received had their bot successfully cleared the respective parts, twice that will be the negatives penalised for skipping (2 * X)
+If X is the sum of the positives that the participant would have received had their bot successfully cleared the respective parts, twice that will be the negatives penalised for skipping (**-2** * X)

+* No time bonus will be awarded if a participant decides to skip any part of the arena.

 **Scoring formula:**